Top Jobs for MBA Graduates

 Specific topics for further specialization include:

-There are MANY different positions an MBA graduate can excel in, and they all have something to offer.
-Here are some of the MBA careers that trend with higher median salaries, more opportunities for hiring or possibilities for career advancement.
+Here are some of the careers for MBA grads that trend with higher median salaries, more opportunities for hiring or possibilities for career advancement.

 - Business Operations Manager